Ecological Restoration

 - Summary: An ideal candidate for inland marsh migration, this abandoned cranberry farm is located next to the ocean, separated only by an earthen berm containing a public water line that has been destroyed as a result of a prior hurricane.
 Degraded by ditches, small dams, sand fill, and invasive plants, restoration actions will include relocating the water line to increase local resiliency, removing berms to invite tidal flow into the site, closing ditches to improve natural hydrology, and other actions to rejuvenate native wetland plants.

-- Status: The site is in the assessment and design phase as of July 2025.
+- Status: The site is in the assessment and conceptual design phase.

 - Location: Wareham